Home » Wrongful Death Claims

 A wrongful death claim may be brought when the deceased person's death was caused by the negligence or incompetence of a professional, such as a doctor or lawyer.

-Who can make a Wrongful Death Claim?
+Who Can Make a Wrongful Death Claim?

 The eligibility to bring a wrongful death claim will depend on the laws of the jurisdiction and the specific circumstances of the case.
 In general, wrongful death claims are brought by the surviving family members of the deceased person.